ZA vs. France – Match Day

 After a great sleep in a comfortable bed with an electric blanket and a hot shower I didn’t think it could get any better at La Porte Vase B&B, but I was delighted to be wrong.
 The breakfast was delicious and quite filling.
 We had fruit salad with pineapple, papaya, and grapes to start followed by Yogurt and cereal for the second course.
 Our third and final course was scrambled eggs, 2 sausages, a slice of bacon, grilled mushrooms/tomatoes and toast.
 Although Kroonstad is not a typical place for foreign tourists, if anyone is driving the N1 in route to Port Elizabeth I would highly recommend La Porte Vase as a sleep stop.
 It was well worth the money.

 It was only a two hour drive to Bloemfontein, so we arrived at Grace Cottage just after twelve in the afternoon to check in.
 In our room the owners had prepared a very helpful world cup packet with all the information we needed on parking.
 Bloemfontein was offering a park and walk option which we decided would probably be easier for exiting the game later.
+We noticed a big store with a sign saying “uniform store designs custom sports uniforms” that caught our eye and would later visit.

 Face painted and anxious to get there we arrived at the park and walk 3 hours before kick off.
 It was the first FIFA parking to ask to see our official match tickets for entry.
 I don’t know how it is possible that every time we have parked it has been completely different, I thought they all were supposed to be following the same protocol.